Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Check for and prevent duplicate videos from being added
+- [ ] Tests
-- [ ] Test deleting a match
+  - [ ] Improve deleting a match test
   - [ ] Flesh out 'created match appears on table' test
-- [ ] Check for and prevent duplicate videos from being added
+- [ ] Update the weight classes of the matches that have already been made
 - [ ] Reset attemptStatus to true after every finished annotation
 - [ ] Figure out a way to remove the api key and admin email and password from the repo (in an automated way)
-- [ ] Have logout reload the page and/or resetAll from the tracker
+- [ ] Fix bugs with logging out (sometimes you have to do it multiply)
 - [ ] Set up CircleCI deploy to S3
 - [ ] Test logging out from individual match
 - [ ] Test rating the match and annotation (possibly as two different users)